cOpEtriNe/BadHook/README.md

+## no
+not updating this dumb script ha someone do it for me pls im too lazy

 # BadHook
 Inspired by Cathook by Nullworks.
 BadHook is a ROBLOX Script.
 It Includes Bot Tools, And Some Other Things.